Please visit our Covid-19 Hub for the latest updates.

 Zaibunissa Karim Maneshia

-Assistant Manager, Allied Health Programs, Aga Khan University
+Assistant Manager, Allied Health Programs, Aga Khan University, Pakistan

 Africa